isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution454.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-HRM Human Resource Management System - HRM Labs Advance + Added Functions Package (350)
+15600

 ### Support Level
+Up to Additional criteria:
-Up to Generic for SMEs <br>
+ Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR for SMEs <br>
-Up to IT Solution for non-SMEs
+Up to Active for non-SMEs

 ### Things to Note
-Human Resource Management System (HRMS) (Part 2)
+Hubble Pte Ltd
+www.hubble.sg
+Email: sales@hubble.sg
+Tel: +65 6816 7890

 ### Contact Information
+N.A.

-Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.